*** 20th Anniversary: 2003 to 2023 ***

 I like to see the depth of the snow and snow storm totals, no one ever reports storm totals or snow cover on the ground.

-Barry's Response - I have a great map for that.
-It is produced by the Canadian government and includes the northern half of the US.
-It is updated daily at midnight (06 UTC) and can be found here.
+Barry's Response - I've got a great map for that.
+It's made by the Canadian government and covers the northern half of the US.
+It's updated every day at midnight (06 UTC).

 https://weather.gc.ca/data/analysis/352_100.gif

-I don't know if other countries produce such a map.
-Keep in mind the numbers represent flat field depths (such as those found at airports), and we all know drifts can be much deeper.
-This could lead to outstanding situations like the one in the picture above.
+I don't know if other countries do this.
+The numbers represent flat field depths (like airports), and we all know drifts can be much deeper.
+This could lead to outstanding situations like this one.

 search this site for more information now.